Political positions of Lisa Murkowski

 The political positions of Lisa Murkowski are reflected by her United States Senate voting record, public speeches, and interviews.
 Lisa Murkowski is a Republican senator from Alaska who has served since 2002.

-Senator Lisa Murkowski is a moderate Republican.
+Senator Murkowski is a moderate republican.
 Since winning re-election in 2010, her voting record has been deemed by some as "more moderate" when compared to her previous years in the Senate.
 The National Journal, in 2013, gave Murkowski a composite score of 56% conservative and 45% liberal.
 The National Journal ranked her as the 56th most liberal and 44th most conservative member of the Senate.
 According to GovTrack, Murkowski is the second most liberal Republican Senator and, as of 2017, is placed by GovTrack's analysis to the left of all Republicans, except Susan Collins, and to the left of Democratic Senator Joe Manchin.
 The New York Times arranged Republican senators by ideology and also ranked Murkowski as the second most liberal Republican.
 In 2018, the fiscally conservative PAC Americans for Prosperity gave her a lifetime rating of 75% conservative and the ACU gave her a 52% conservative score in 2017.
 Americans for Democratic Action gave her a 2018 rating of 20% liberal.
 According to FiveThirtyEight, which tracks Congressional votes, Murkowski voted with President Trump's position approximately 73% of the time as of January 2021.
 As of October 2021, she has voted with President Biden's position nearly 79% of the time.
 According to CQ Roll Call, Murkowski voted with President Obama's position on votes 72.3% of the time in 2013, one of only two Republicans voting for his positions over 70% of the time.